Dappa88/Wine-quality-prediction/README.md

 2. Hidden Layers: Consist of several dense layers with activation functions to introduce non-linearity.
 3. Output Layer: Produces a single scalar value representing the predicted wine quality.

-The model's architecture and hyperparameters can be modified and experimented with in the `wine_model.py` file.
+The model's architecture and hyperparameters can be modified and experimented with in the `wine.ipynb` file.

 ## Performance